sticklight-io/declarai/docs/docs/src/beginners-guide/debugging-tasks.md

 Being able to debug your tasks is a very important part of the development process, and **Declarai** makes it easy for you.

 ## Compiling tasks
-The first and simplest tool to better understand what's happening under the hood is the `compile` method.
+The first and simplest tool to better understand what's happening under the hood is the `compile` method.<br>
+Declarai has an `evals` module as well for advanced debugging and benchmarking which you can review later here: [evals](../../features/evals/)

-Let's take the last example from the previous section and add a call to the `compile` method:
+Let's take the last task from the previous section and add a call to the `compile` method:
 ```python
 @declarai.task
 def movie_recommender(user_input: str) -> Dict[str, str]: